A 1.431-Competitive Algorithm for Combinatorial Group Testing: Abstract

 \section{Abstract}

-In many fault-detection problems, its objective lies in discerning all the defective items from a set of $n$ items with a binary characteristic by utilizing the minimum number of tests.
-Group testing (i.e., testing a subset of items with a single test) plays a pivotal role in classifying a large population of items.
-We study a central problem in the combinatorial group testing model for the situation where the number $d$ of defectives is unknown in advance.
-Let $M(d,n)=\min_{\alpha}M_\alpha(d|n)$, where $M_\alpha(d|n)$ is the maximum number of tests required by an algorithm $\alpha$ for the problem.
-An algorithm $\alpha$ is called a $c$\emph{-competitive algorithm} if there exist constants $c$ and $a$ such that for $0\le d < n$, $M_{\alpha}(d|n)\le cM(d,n)+a$.
-We design a new adaptive algorithm with competitive constant $c \le 1.431$, thus pushing the competitive ratio below the best-known one of $1.452$.
-The new algorithm is a novel solution framework based on a strongly competitive algorithm and an up-zig-zag strategy that has not yet been investigated.
+In the context of fault-detection problems, the objective is to identify all defective items among a set of $n$ binary-state items using the minimum number of tests.
+The {group testing} paradigm, which allows testing a subset of items in a single test, serves as a fundamental technique for efficiently classifying large populations.
+We study a central problem in the combinatorial group testing model where the number $d$ of defective items is unknown in advance.
+Let $M_\alpha(d|n)$ denote the maximum number of tests required by an algorithm $\alpha$ for this problem, and $M(d,n)$ denote the minimum number of tests required in the worst case when $d$ is known in advance.
+An algorithm $\alpha$ is called a $c$-\emph{competitive algorithm} if there exist constants $c$ and $a$ such that, for $0\le d < n$, $M_{\alpha}(d|n)\le cM(d,n)+a$.
+We design a new adaptive algorithm with a competitive constant $c \le 1.431$, thus pushing the competitive ratio below the best-known one of $1.452$.
+To achieve this, we propose a novel solution framework based on an unexplored up-zig-zag strategy and a studied strongly competitive algorithm.

 \

 {\textbf{Keywords:}} fault detection; group testing; competitive algorithm